One of the most treasured irises out there is a bulbous hybrid iris from the subgenus Xiphium called Iris × Hollandica (EYE-ris hol-LAN-dee-kuh).

 How To Propagate Iris Hollandica?

-Both seeds and offsets are viable methods of propagating this plant, although you will only be able to divider the offsets every 3 to 4 years.
+Both seeds and offsets are viable methods of propagating this plant, although you will only be able to divide the offsets every 3 to 4 years.

 Fleur-de-Lis Pests Or Diseases